Javan rhinoceros: Conservation

 The main factor in the continued decline of the Javan rhinoceros population has been poaching for horns, a problem that affects all rhino species.
 The horns have been a traded commodity for more than 2,000 years in China, where they are believed to have healing properties.
 Historically, the rhinoceros' hide was used to make armor for Chinese soldiers, and some local tribes in Vietnam believed the hide could be used to make an antidote for snake venom.
-Because the rhinoceros' range encompasses many areas of poverty, it has been difficult to convince local people not to kill a seemingly (otherwise) useless animal which could be sold for a large sum of money.
-When the Convention on International Trade in Endangered Species of Wild Fauna and Flora first went into effect in 1975, the Javan rhinoceros was listed under Appendix I meaning commercial international trade in the Javan rhinoceros and products derived from it is prohibited.
+Because the rhinoceros' range encompasses many areas of poverty, convincing local people not to kill a seemingly (otherwise) useless animal which could be sold for a large sum of money has been difficult.
+When the Convention on International Trade in Endangered Species of Wild Fauna and Flora first went into effect in 1975, the Javan rhinoceros was listed under Appendix I, meaning commercial international trade in the Javan rhinoceros and products derived from it is prohibited.
 Surveys of the rhinoceros horn black market have determined that Asian rhinoceros horn fetches a price as high as $30,000 per kg, three times the value of African rhinoceros horn.

 Loss of habitat because of agriculture has also contributed to its decline, though this is no longer as significant a factor because the rhinoceros only lives in one nationally protected park.
 Deteriorating habitats have hindered the recovery of rhino populations that fell victim to poaching.
 Even with all the conservation efforts, the prospects for their survival are grim.
 Because the population is restricted to one small area, they are very susceptible to disease and inbreeding depression.
 Conservation geneticists estimate a population of 100 rhinos would be needed to preserve the genetic diversity of this conservation-reliant species.